Robert Magliola: Career

-In 1985, he moved to the Orient.
-He continued publication in Buddhism and deconstruction and did interdisciplinary writing and conferencing on postmodernism (in literature and Religious Studies) throughout this period.
-A Carmelite lay tertiary (1982–present), he began to write more extensively both on the application of Derridean thought motifs to Catholic theology and on Catholic meditation (see Christian Meditation and see Contemplation), making an invited presentation in 1999 on 'Catholic Meditation in Tibetan Vajrayana Form' for the Pontifical Council for Culture and the Federation of Asian Bishops Councils.
+In Asia, Magliola published writings on Buddhism and deconstruction.
+As a lay Carmelite (1982–present) [3], he also began to write both on the application of Derridean thought motifs to Catholic theology and on Catholic meditation, and made an invited presentation in 1999 on 'Catholic meditation in Tibetan Vajrayana form' for the Pontifical Council for Culture and the federation of Asian Bishops.
+In Thailand, Magliola researched Theravada Buddhism and in 1994, trained in Vipassanā-Satipatthana meditation (Wat Mahathat, Bangkok).